 Follow your heart.
 And remember the most important thing isn’t having the best cameras, lenses, and gear.. it’s the emotions that count.
 If you make an artwork which will touch other people’s hearts, then you have succeeded.

-Keep up with Maja and her works on her website and Facebook Page.
+Keep up with Maja’s photography on her Instagram and Facebook.